-The final terms of each note will be included in a pricing supplement together with, in some cases, an applicable product prospectus supplement.
+The final terms of each note will be included in a pricing supplement together with, in some cases, an applicable product prospectus supplements.
 We refer to pricing supplements and applicable product prospectus supplements, if any, as "pricing supplements."
-If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$50,000,000,000 and \$49,750,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$49,500,000,000 and \$47,500,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$49,500,000,000 and \$47,500,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$49,500,000,000 and \$47,500,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$500,000,000 and \$2,500,000,000.
+If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$50,000,000,000 and \$49,750,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$0 and \$250,000,000.
+If we sell all of the notes through agents and in the form of indexed or other structured notes, we expect to receive between \$49,500,000,000 and \$47,500,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$500,000,000 and \$2,500,000,000.
 See "Supplemental Plan of Distribution" for additional information about the agents' commissions.
 The aggregate initial offering price of the notes is subject to reduction as a result of the sale by Royal Bank of Canada of other debt securities pursuant to another prospectus supplement to the accompanying prospectus.